Rixtinator/rock-paper-scissor/README.md

 # rock-paper-scissor

-This is a rock-paper-scissor game, for now without UI.
+This is a rock-paper-scissor game.
 From The Odin Project.